 What to Consider During Academic Lab Moving

 Academic labs are a crucial part of a research institution and typically contain large collections of biological material, reagents, and specialized lab equipment that require extreme care.
-Besides lab equipment worth thousands of dollars, labs must take extra precautions when moving irreplaceable samples.
+Besides lab equipment worth thousands of dollars, lab moving involves extra precautions to protect irreplaceable samples.

 Considering the nature and contents of an academic lab move, lack of experience or limited knowledge of procedures can result in a costly disaster.